AlexLiu2022/blog/content/en/about/_index.md

 anchor: false
 ---

-**This is a personal blog.
+**This website is a personal blog.
 It's EATING's World & EATING's Work**

-Although "someone" is indeed a **literal big foodie**, It's still kind of shame that his name is the homophone of  "<u>Eating</u>" ---the continuous tense of "eat".   (｡ì _ í｡)
+Although "someone" is indeed a **literal big foodie**, it's still kind of funny that his Chinese name is the homophone of  "<u>Eating</u>" ---the continuous tense of "eat".   (｡ì _ í｡)

-However, as a man who won the title of "**Eating Good Baby**" in kindergarten, he reluctantly accepted this setting ~
+However, as a man who won the title of "**Eating Good Baby**" back in the kindergarten, he reluctantly accepted this setting ~

-##### Archives
+##### Sections
-- eating : All kinds of fragments / serious || pretentious articles
+- Self : All kinds of fragments / serious || pretentious articles
 	- please read [About Readers](https://www.eating.work/en/eating/about-readers/)
-- work : workflows, notes, tech blogs
+- Public : workflows, notes, tech blogs

 <br>